-Joste discovered Marine Serre whilst on the jury for this year’s graduate show at La Cambre and promptly decided to showcase her graduate collection, as well as selling and aiding production of select pieces, during the high-people-traffic period of fashion week.
-That’s quite a chance to take on a graduate to sit alongside the likes of Celine, Loewe and Raf Simons in the store but knowing nothing about Serre or her work, I was immediately struck by the mix of fabrics and the fluid silhouettes, tinged with hints of sportswear.
+Joste discovered Marine Serre whilst on the jury for this year’s graduate show at La Cambre and promptly decided to aid production of select pieces from her final collection and showcase them during the high-people-traffic period of fashion week.
+That’s quite a chance to take on a young graduate, to sit alongside the likes of Celine, Loewe and Raf Simons in the store but knowing nothing about Serre or her work, I was immediately struck by the eclectic mix of fabrics and the fluid silhouettes, tinged with hints of sportswear.

 Photography: Tanguy Poujol, assistant Axel Korban, Consulting: Benoit Bethume, Make Up: Isabelle Bertrand

 Because it was the aesthetics that lured me into buying this particular dress from The Broken Arm.
 I hadn’t gone deep into Serre’s work at that point.
 Instead, I was drawn to the interesting mix of fabrics and the way the sleeves detached from the halterneck.
 My pregnancy bump is of course obscuring the dress from the way it’s supposed to fall on the body (not that it’s going to stop me from wearing it anyway…) but buying a piece of this collection felt like something of a future collectible as a piece of clothing that really says something.

 Serre is currently working for Demna Gvsalia at Balenciaga, deciding to gain experience first before launching anything on her own.
 That’s a wise move in this climate of a crowding of young designers jostling for attention.
 Whilst in employment and figuring out her next move though, it’s great to see retailers like The Broken Arm helping powerful voices like Serre get their point of view out into the world.